Advice for a Wedding DJ in Edinburgh

 10 Reasons to Book Lee Live

-3. Can call all the main Ceilidh Dances (Gay Gordons, Strip the Willow, Dashing White Sergeant)
+3. Ceilidh Expertise: Can call all the main Ceilidh dances (Gay Gordons, Strip the Willow, Dashing White Sergeant) to get everyone involved.

-7. Can play international music - German, French, Spanish, Polish, Mexican, Greek, Indian etc.
+7. Global Music Selection: Capable of playing international music, including German, French, Spanish, Polish, Mexican, Greek, and Indian tracks.

-9. Always arrives at least 30mins before the required set-up time.
+9. Reliable & Punctual: Always arrives at least 30 minutes before the set-up time to ensure everything runs smoothly.

-10. Keeps the volume at a suitable level so people can still talk.
+10. Perfect Volume Control: Keeps the sound at a comfortable level, so guests can enjoy the music while still being able to talk.

-Plus....
-He has over 100 x 5-star reviews from customers on Facebook and over 50 x 5-star reviews on Hitched!
+Plus, Lee has over 100 five-star reviews on Facebook and more than 50 on Hitched!

 See Reviews